IntronRewrite/AGV-Scheduling/README.md

    ```
 3. Follow the instructions in the `setup.md` file to set up your environment and run the simulations.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

 We would like to acknowledge the contributions of the College of Computer Science and Engineering, Shandong University of Science and Technology, for their support.

-## Contact

-For any questions or inquiries, please contact Jing Chen at jingchen@sdust.edu.cn.